 - 1) Contractor management training being organised for Q2/3 of 2018/19; central system of checking credit alerts implemented; contract management skills matrix being developed - 2) The procurement pipeline goes to all Committees and is being tailored to each Committee to show their procurement.
-It is also being taken up by some departmental management teams. - 3) A Senior Commissioning Officer has been appointed for Norse services and cross-department - 4) Contracts are currently being reviewed, to ensure compliance with the GDPR as of May 2018. - 5) Rolling audit programme has commenced.
+It is also being taken up by some departmental management teams. - 3) A Senior Commissioning Officer (Al Collier) has been appointed for Norse services and cross-department - 4) All major contracts have been reviewed, with ongoing review of all other contracts, to ensure continued compliance with the GDPR. - 5) Rolling audit programme has commenced.

-Risk Number RM006 Risk Name The potential risk of failure the next 3 years commenci to effectively plan how the Council will ng 2018/19 - 2021. deliver services over Risk Owner Wendy Thomson Date entered on risk register 01 July 2015 Risk Description
+Risk Number RM006 Date of update 14 September 2018 Risk Name The potential risk of failure to deliver our services within the resources available over the next 3 years commencing 2018/19 to the end of 2020/21.
+Risk Owner Wendy Thomson Date entered on risk register 11 September 2018 Risk Description